rorywalsh/vscabbage/readme.md

 * Enable the Extension: Ensure vscabbage is enabled in Visual Studio Code.

+* Set the path to the Cabbage binary via the command palette (details below).

 * Edit and Save: Edit your .csd files, and vscabbage will load the instrument in a preview web panel on each save.

 * Switch to Edit Mode: Use the command palette to enter Edit Mode and adjust UI widget properties.